MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-scan-network.md

 |**SQL Server Express**     | To run the scanner, you'll need SQL Server Express installed on the machine where you want to install the scanner. </br></br> To install, go to the [Microsoft Download Center](https://www.microsoft.com/sql-server/sql-server-editions-express) and select **Download now** under the **Express** option.
 In the installer, select the **Basic** installation type.        |
 |**Azure Active Directory account**     |  Your domain account must be synchronized to [Azure Active Directory](https://azure.microsoft.com/services/active-directory/). </br></br>If you're not sure about your account, contact one of your system administrators.      |
 | | |

-> [!NOTE]
-> The examples in this quickstart are based on the elements built in the previous quickstart: [Installing the Azure Information Protection (AIP) unified labeling client and scanner](quickstart-install-client-scanner.md).
->

 ## Install the Network Discovery service